visiblevc/wordpress-starter/README.md

 # Visible Wordpress Starter

-A project to make Wordpress development slightly less frustrating.
+A project to make Wordpress development slightly less frustrating created by the team at [Visible](https://visible.vc/).

 ## Requirements